cmharlow/rialto-wiki/Loading-data-into-Vitro:-Fuseki-HTTP-SPARQL-Update-API.md

 Loading the sample dataset into Fuseki took 35 minutes to complete.

-Indexing the Fuseki data into Vitro's Solr index took **TBD** minutes to complete.
+Indexing the Fuseki data into Vitro's Solr index took 41 minutes to complete.

 ## System Load